 I have a protection order against the abuser.
-Can s/he keep a gun or buy a new gun?
+Can s/he have or buy a gun?